abouolia/sticky-sidebar/docs/index.md

 $('#element').stickySidebar({containerSelector: '.container'})
 {% endhighlight javascript %}

-#### innerWrapperClass
+#### innerWrapperSelector

-Inner wrapper class of sticky sidebar, if the plugin is not found this wrapper inside sidebar element will create one.
-Highly recommended to write inner wrapper of sidebar yourself than add its class name to this option. ``Default: inner-wrapper-sticky``.
+inner wrapper selector of sticky sidebar, if the plugin is not found this wrapper inside sidebar element will create one for you under class name ``inner-wrapper-sticky``.
+Highly recommended to write inner wrapper of sidebar yourself than add its selector to this option. ``Default: .inner-wrapper-sticky``.

 {% highlight javascript %}
-$('#element').stickySidebar({innerWrapperClass: 'sidebar__inner'});
+$('#element').stickySidebar({innerWrapperSelector: '.sidebar__inner'});
 {% endhighlight javascript %}

 #### resizeSensor